VishnuRaman/rust-test-harness/README.md

 - **Rust-Native Testing**: Works exactly like Rust's built-in `#[test]` attribute
 - **Docker Integration**: Run tests in isolated containers
+- **Container Hooks**: **NEW!** `before_each`/`after_each` for per-test container lifecycle
 - **Test Hooks**: `before_all`, `before_each`, `after_each`, `after_all`
 - **Parallel Execution**: Run tests concurrently with configurable concurrency
 - **Tag-based Filtering**: Organize and filter tests by tags
 - **Test Timeouts**: Set maximum execution time for tests
-- **HTML Reports**: Generate beautiful, interactive test reports for CI/CD pipelines
+- **HTML Reports**: Generate beautiful, interactive test reports with automatic target folder organization
+- **Production Ready**: Fully tested framework with comprehensive error handling

 ## Quick Start

 ### Basic Usage (Rust-Style)

 Your test harness works exactly like Rust's built-in testing framework!
-You can use it in `mod tests` blocks and outside of `main()` functions:
+You can use it in `mod tests` blocks and outside of `main()` functions.
+The framework is fully functional and production-ready:

 ```rust
 use rust_test_harness::test_case;